yonathanlopez/Yonathan_Portfolio/README.md

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+# Data Cleaning Process

+This document outlines all of the steps taken to clean and transform Cyclistic’s raw datasets to prepare the data for the next stage of analysis.
+For the purpose of this case study, only data collected between January 2021 - December 2021 will be assessed.
+The dataset description can be located [here](https://ride.divvybikes.com/system-data).

+Please note that Cyclistic is a fictional company.
+Raw data has been collected by Motivate International Inc, the company which operates the City of Chicago’s Divvy bicycle sharing service.
+The license to use this public dataset can be found [here](https://ride.divvybikes.com/data-license-agreement).